 Content Creator: definition, tasks & more

 In the dynamic world of online marketing, the term "content creator" has become firmly established.
-But what is a content creator, and is it really a profession?
+But what exactly is a content creator, and is it really a profession?

-Definition Content Creator
+Definition of Content Creator

 What is a content creator?